iSumsoft » iOS Issues »How to Fix Safari Not Working on iPhone

 Way 3: Reset Network Settings

 Go to Settings > General > Reset > Reset Network Settings.
-If asked, enter your screen password to proceed.
+Enter your screen password if prompted.

 Reset Network Settings